-Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from coach parking for 15 minutes.
+Due to limited parking space at Fushimi Inari Shrine, you may need to walk for 15 minutes from the coach to the beginning of the torii gates, from which point you can walk up a short section of the mountain.

-Also visit Kiyomizu Temple.
-Next, take a stroll around the old neighbourhoods of Higashiyama and Gion, the geisha district with a stop at Gion Corner
+Later, visit Kiyomizu-dera Temple before a stroll around the old neighbourhoods of Higashiyama and the historic geisha district of Gion.